Demo & Examples

 What you get

-Three files generated for every topology — a PTBuilder script, router configs, and a plain-English explanation.
+Three files generated for every topology — a topology build script (JS), router configs, and a plain-English explanation.

 topology.js // Auto-generated by MCP Packet Tracer